uw-dims/dims-finalreport/docs/source/challenges.rst

 It is a myth that humans only use 10% of their brain.
 [1]_ But it is common for programmers and system administrators to only learn a small portion of the features and capabilities of any given program or tool that they may need to use.
-The simple thing to do is go search `StackExchange`_ for system administration tasks, or `StackOverflow`_ for programming tasks, and simply copy/paste what someone posts there in order to quickly "solve" the problem at hand and move on to the
+The simple thing to do is to search `StackExchange`_ for system administration tasks, or `StackOverflow`_ for programming tasks, and simply copy/paste what someone posts there in order to quickly "solve" the problem at hand and move on to the